Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Relativistic Moments and the Maxwell-Jüttner Distribution

 \section{Relativistic Moments and the Maxwell-Jüttner Distribution}

 The derivation of the Maxwell-Jüttner (MJ) in arbitrary dimensional form is presented in \cite{chacon2010manifestly}.
-The result, presented in the fluid-stationary frame, is written in the normalized form for a $d$-dimensional momentum space as
+The result, presented in the fluid-stationary frame denoted with primed quantities, is written in the normalized form for a $d$-dimensional momentum space as